micozmei/team-website/README.md

 (So, if you wanted to SSH in on linux, you'd run `ssh root@uwformula.com`)

 Alternatively, you can directly use the IP address as the host: `192.241.205.218`.

+If you're trying to modify something about the website, you should generally prefer using the git-push method, as detailed above, so that we can keep everything version-controlled.
+The main exception to this rule is if you want to add something you explicitly _don't_ want to be version controlled (such as the `config_local.yml` file), want to work with something we don't track in the repo (database info, uploaded photographs, etc), or want to do something unrelated to the main website.

 ## Production instructions